Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • increased blood clotting.

-With an excess of the mineral, a person loses his appetite, a feeling of nausea appears, which often causes vomiting.
-The gastrointestinal tract ceases to function normally, constipation and cramps occur in the stomach.
+If there is an excess of the mineral, a person loses appetite, a feeling of nausea appears, which often causes vomiting.
+The gastrointestinal tract ceases to function normally, constipation and stomach cramps occur.
 An excess of calcium disrupts the proper functioning of the brain.
-Concentration worsens, hallucinations may occur.
-The person constantly feels weak.
-The kidneys cannot handle this kind of mineral abundance.
+Concentration deteriorates and hallucinations may occur.
+A person constantly feels weak.
+The kidneys cannot cope with this kind of mineral abundance.

 Daily calcium intake

-So, we found out that a shortage, as well as an overkill of calcium, leads to serious problems with health.
-How much does the body need of this mineral?
+So, we found out that a lack of calcium, as well as an excess of calcium, leads to serious problems with health.
+How much does the body need this mineral?
 It is not so easy to answer this question unequivocally.
-The indicator is influenced by many factors: age, health status, in women - pregnancy.
-The average norm of a substance for an adult is 1,0-1,2 g per day.
-This "standard" was established by the World Health Organization.
-To more accurately determine the optimal size of the daily "portion" of calcium, the table will help.
+The indicator is influenced by many factors: age, health status, and in women – pregnancy.
+The average dose of the substance for an adult is 1,0-1,2 g per day.
+This “standard” was established by the World Health Organization.
+The table will help you more accurately determine the optimal size of your daily “portion” of calcium.

-Women who are expecting a baby, as well as nursing mothers, should consume more calcium - 1.5-2 g / day.
+Women expecting the birth of a child, as well as nursing mothers, should consume more calcium - 1.5-2 g/day.

 Calcium is a capricious mineral.
-It's just that it is not fully assimilated in the body.
-He definitely needs a "couple".
-To be processed for health benefits, use it in a "duet" with other minerals.
+It just won’t be fully absorbed in the body.
+He definitely needs a “mate”.
+In order for it to be processed for health benefits, use it in a “duet” with other minerals.

-Calcium and magnesium In the absence of magnesium, calcium will not be absorbed.
-It will not be deposited in the skeleton, but on arterial walls...
-Most of all magnesium is found in foods such as pumpkin seeds, sesame seeds, bran (wheat), bananas, and cocoa.
+Calcium and magnesium Without magnesium, calcium will not be absorbed.
+It will be deposited not in the skeleton, but on arterial walls.
+The most magnesium is found in foods such as pumpkin seeds, sesame seeds, bran (wheat), bananas, and cocoa.
 Include them in your diet along with calcium.
-There are many options - you can do vegetable salad, season it with yogurt and sprinkle with sesame seeds or pumpkin seeds...
-Or boil cocoa in milk and drink it with a slice of whole grain bread.
-If you use magnesium as a supplement, then only 2-3 hours after the calcium.
+There are many options - you can do it vegetable salad, fill it with yogurt and sprinkle with sesame seeds or pumpkin seeds.
+Or boil cocoa with milk and drink it with a slice of whole grain bread.
+If you take magnesium as a supplement, then only 2-3 hours after calcium.

-Calcium and Vitamin D Vitamin D helps to increase the permeability of calcium to 30-40%.
-It serves as a conductor; without it, there can be no question of a normal intake of mineral substances in the body.
-Therefore, your diet should contain foods such as liver, seafood, fish, eggs.
-Walking in soft sunlight is a must.
-It is they who help to carry out the synthesis of vitamin D. Calcium and Phosphorus Another important element for the absorption of calcium is phosphorus.
-As a rule, a person rarely suffers from a deficiency of this trace element.
-But so that calcium is not wasted, use phosphorus-containing foods with it: meat, dried fruits, cereals, nuts.
-The ratio of calcium to phosphorus should be 2: 1.
+Calcium and vitamin D Vitamin D helps increase calcium permeability by up to 30-40%.
+It serves as a conductor, without it there can be no question of normal intake of the mineral into the body.
+Therefore, your diet should include foods such as liver, seafood, fish, eggs.
+Walking in the soft rays of the sun is a must.
+They help in the synthesis of vitamin D. Calcium and phosphorus Another important element for calcium absorption is phosphorus.
+As a rule, a person rarely suffers from a deficiency of this microelement.
+But to avoid wasting calcium, use phosphorus-containing foods with it: meat, dried fruits, cereals, nuts.
+The ratio of calcium to phosphorus should be 2:1.

-What foods are the worst to absorb calcium?
+Which foods are the worst for calcium absorption?

 There are a number of foods that slow down the absorption of calcium or even lead to its leaching from the body.
-Remember these "pests" and try to eliminate them as much as possible from the diet:
+Remember these “pests” and try to exclude them from your diet as much as possible:

 • coffee;